 Is it worth visiting the Centre Pompidou Málaga?

 The Centre Pompidou Málaga is one of the most striking cultural landmarks in Andalucia.
 Known locally as El Cubo (the cube), the glass structure with its colourful panels sits on the city’s waterfront and houses a branch of Paris’s famous Centre Pompidou.
-Since opening in 2015, it has become a focal point of Málaga’s surprisingly impressive cultural scene, along with the Museo Picasso.
+Since opening in 2015, it has become a focal point of Málaga’s surprisingly impressive cultural scene, along with the Museo Picasso, the Alcazaba and the Gibralfaro Castle.

 A modern landmark on the harbour